 Instead, it is imperative for organizations to take a proactive approach that enables them to be at the forefront of every development in their brand coverage, helping detect PR crises early.

 No matter where and how a PR crisis happens, it almost always plays out in the media.
-Hence, it is imperative that you have a media monitoring strategy in place.
+Hence, you must have a media monitoring strategy in place.

 Setting up media monitoring to detect and manage a PR crisis